spsforks/QB64-Wiki/KEY(n).md

 ## Example(s)

-*Example 1:* How to trap the LEFT direction keys on both the dedicated cursor keypad and the numeric keypad.
+How to trap the LEFT direction keys on both the dedicated cursor keypad and the numeric keypad.

 ```vb